Learn what it means, comparisons to other types of commerce, and why it's the future for eCommerce businesses.

-The term “Headless Commerce” is the concept of separating the frontend “head” from the backend “body” through the use of an API layer.
-A headless commerce solution is responsible for handling commerce logic, such as product, cart, promotions and the checkout process, all via an API.
+The term “Headless Commerce” is the concept of separating the frontend presentation layer “head” from the backend processing layer “body” through the use of APIs.
+A headless commerce backend solution therefore does not have a frontend or head (leaving you to create your customer facing views) and is instead responsible for handling commerce logic, such as product data, cart actions, and checkout processing, all via APIs.

-True headless commerce utilizes both a headless frontend and backend.
+An eCommerce business that is truly "headless" utilizes APIs on the frontend and backend.
 For example, it is possible to use a headless frontend (API-driven) with a coupled backend (not API-driven).
 Headless frontends cater to the complexities around displaying data, whereas headless backends cater to the complexities around creating, managing, and customizing data.

 Traditional eCommerce platforms have coupled front and backends, are rigid in their architecture, and lack flexibility for complex business logic.
 These platforms are template driven and provide a proprietary plugin framework for customizations and extensions.